tnagyzambo/rCTRL/ros2/src/rstate/README.md

     state "Cleaning Up ❗" as CleaningUp
     state "Activating ❗" as Activating
     state "Deactivating ❗" as Deactivating
-    state "Arming ❗" as Arming
-    state "Disarming ❗" as Disarming
     state "Shutting Down" as ShuttingDown
 ```
 **NOTE:** Transitions state marked with ❗ have a possibility of failure.
 If performed successfully, the network will transition according to the path marked with ✅. **rSTATE** will attempt to recover from an error by returning the the network to the previous state.
 The network will enter the `Error Processing` state at this point.
 This behaviour is denoted by the symbol ✖️ on the state diagram.
 If it is not possible to restore the previous network state, the `Error Processing` transition will fail (denoted with ❌) and proceed to shut down the network.